 - Inflation (CPI):

-Burundi’s economic freedom score is 39.4, making its economy the 172nd freest in the 2022 Index.
-Burundi is ranked 45th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+Burundi’s economic freedom score is 41.9, making its economy the 170th freest in the 2023 Index.
+Its score is 2.5 points better than last year.
+Burundi is ranked 44th out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world average.

-Burundi has had a turbulent history since gaining independence from Belgium in 1962: Its first democratically elected president, for example, was assassinated in 1993 after only 100 days in office.
-Sidestepping the two-term constitutional limit, President Pierre Nkurunziza was elected to a third term in 2015, and hundreds of Burundians were killed in the resulting unrest.
-The government used violence and intimidation to win approval of a 2018 referendum that further centralized presidential power.
-In 2020, Nkurunziza’s hand-picked successor, Evariste Ndayishimiye, won the presidency in elections that the opposition denounced as fraudulent.
-He was sworn in two months early, shortly after Nkurunziza died of COVID-19.
+Burundi gained independence from Belgium in 1962, and its first democratically elected president was assassinated in 1993.
+Ignoring the two-term constitutional limit, President Pierre Nkurunziza won a third term in 2015, and hundreds of Burundians died in the ensuing unrest.
+The government used violence and intimidation to win a 2018 referendum that further centralized presidential power.
+In 2020, Nkurunziza’s hand-picked successor, Evariste Ndayishimiye, won elections that the opposition denounced as fraudulent.
+He was sworn in two months early after Nkurunziza died of COVID-19.
 Subsistence agriculture dominates the economy, and well over half of the population lives below the poverty line.

 Rule of Law

 The overall rule of law is weak in Burundi.
 The country’s property rights score is below the world average; its judicial effectiveness score is below the world average; and its government integrity score is below the world average.

 The top individual and corporate tax rates are, respectively, 35 percent and 30 percent.
 The tax burden equals 16.7 percent of GDP.
 Three-year government spending and budget balance averages are, respectively, 28.5 percent and –5.7 percent of GDP.
 Public debt equals 66.6 percent of GDP.